 Macular Degeneration Treatment Options

 There is no known cure for macular degeneration.
-For dry AMD, there are no FDA approved treatment methods.
-However, there are many treatment options depending on the type and severity of your condition.
+For dry AMD, there are no U.S. Food and Drug Administration (FDA)-approved treatments.
+However, there are many treatment options, depending on the type and severity of your condition.

-The Age-Related Eye Disease Study (AREDS) by the National Eye Institute, has found that, in clinical trials, nutritional supplements have benefited people with intermediate or late AMD.
+The Age-Related Eye Disease Study (AREDS) by the National Eye Institute (NEI), has found that, in clinical trials, nutritional supplements have benefited people with intermediate or late AMD.

 The original AREDS formula contains: